 5.1.1 Adding a noise floor PCA-based regression is responsive to the scale of errors, but known errors in the input data are not automatically accounted for in the fitting process.
-If there exists a measure of data input error, a "noise floor" can be imposed that defines a minimum amount of noise expected for the input dataset.
-This can be accomplished by conditionally replacing λ_3 in Equation 23 with a standard value for the minimum noise variance, to ensure that $\lambda_3 \geq \min \sigma{\hat{M}}^2$.

-For instance, if the accuracy of a point cloud is 1 m, as computed based on external criteria (e.g. the input stereo geometry of a gridded elevation model or measurement error for LIDAR or radar ranging), introducing a noise floor of min $\sigma{\hat{\mathbf{M}}}^2 = 1$ into calculations of the noise covariance could correct for false certainty arising from possible local smoothing of data.
+If data input error is independently measured, a "noise floor" can be imposed that defines a minimum amount of noise expected for the input dataset.
+This can be accomplished by conditionally replacing λ_3 in Equation 25 with a standard value for the minimum noise variance, to ensure that $\lambda_3 \ge \min \sigma{\hat{\mathbf{M}}}^2$.
+For instance, if the accuracy of a point cloud is 1 m, as computed based on external criteria (e.g. the input stereo geometry of a gridded elevation model or measurement error for LIDAR or radar ranging), introducing a noise floor of min $\sigma{\hat{\mathbf{M}}}^2 = 1$ into calculations of the noise covariance could correct for false certainty arising from possible local smoothing.
 5.1.2 Rescaling error sensitivity An advantage of the isotropic error framework of PCA is its flexibility: because coordinates are not fixed, the input dataset can be rescaled along any axis.
 Different axial weightings can be a useful way to incorporate known errors on single-axis parameters of the input data (e.g. photogrammetric image-registration errors).
 This property can be used to control the relative sensitivity of the fit to errors along each axis of the input data.
-It is often desirable to set error sensitivities separately based on informed criteria around dataset-specific error sources (Carroll and Ruppert, 1996).
+It is often desirable to set error sensitivities separately based on informed criteria around datasetspecific error sources (Carroll and Ruppert, 1996).
 For instance, orbital photogrammetric DEMs might be tuned for chiefly vertical errors, while oblique SfM photogrammetry would be given higher sensitivity in the oblique view direction.
 While our current statistical framework treats errors along all axes equally, the software can be modified to fit different errors along each axis.
 The PCA framework can be limited to only vertical errors, mimicking OLS, or utilized in a variety of other weighted schemes (e.g. Friendly et al., 2013; Francq and Govaerts, 2014).

-5.1.3 Applying other statistical models In addition to the asymptotic Gaussian and noise-based statistical models described in this paper [Section 3.3.3], numerical methods such as bootstrap resampling and Monte Carlo sensitivity analysis can also be used to generate high-quality errors in the fit parameters of the plane.
-These methods are numerically intensive and difficult to generalize, but allow the incorporation of detailed assumptions about dataset errors.
-Additionally, a variety of situation-specific statistical techniques can be substituted for PCA, such as OLS and weighted schemes described above.
-No matter which statistical framework is used, the fitting and data-visualization methods described outlined in this paper can be used to represent uncertain planes.
+5.1.3 Applying other statistical models Numerical methods such as bootstrap resampling and Monte Carlo sensitivity analysis can be substituted for the asymptotic Gaussian and noise-based statistical models described in this paper [Section 3.3.4].
+Although these numerical methods are computationally intensive and difficult to generalize, they allow the incorporation of detailed assumptions about dataset errors, and can support situation-specific, high-quality errors in the fit parameters of the plane.
+Additionally, a variety of regression techniques with different assumptions, such as OLS and weighted schemes, can be substituted for PCA [Section 3.1.1].
+No matter which statistical framework is used, the fitting and data-visualization methods outlined in this paper can be used to represent the resulting uncertain planes.

-5.2 The link with Bingham statistics
+665 5.2 The link with Bingham statistics

-The Bingham statistical distribution is a generalized statistical distribution of undirected orientations (Bingham, 1974).
+The Bingham statistical distribution is a generalized statistical distribution of undirected orientations defined in spherical space (Bingham, 1974).
 The core assumption of the Bingham framework is that for the axes of a distribution a, trace(\mathbf{a}^2) = 1.
 Applying the Bingham transformation to a Cartesian set of error axes is functionally equivalent to finding the tangents to a hyperbolic error range.
 As such, our hyperbolic axes h can be transformed into the Bingham structural parameters κ_1 and κ_2 (Bingham, 1974; Onstott, 1980).